iso 27001 statement of applicability

 So, you will need to scour over the ISO 27001 controls list and sift out those that don’t apply to your organization.
 And as was mentioned earlier, list reasonable explanations for the omission of those controls in the SOA.
 For instance, controls related to physical security at the workplace wouldn’t be relevant to a remote organization, but those related to teleworking would be.

-The SOA can also include the controls outside the purview of ISO 27001 but must be implemented in terms of legal, business or contractual requirements.
+The SOA can also include controls outside the purview of ISO 27001 but must be implemented in terms of legal, business or contractual requirements.

 Completing the Statement of Applicability is a time-consuming process.
 It requires you to understand your organization’s business operations and interests thoroughly.
 It can be pretty daunting, so come prepared.